 But arguably our favorite part is the subtle tint (it’s temporary and washes off) that works surprisingly well on a wide array of skin tones to impart a perfect sun-kissed glow, as the apropos name suggests.
 The formula is also vegan and cruelty-free and comes in recyclable packaging, always a nice plus.

-Best with Shimmer: Tom Ford Soleil Blanc Shimmering Body Oil
+Tom Ford Soleil Blanc Shimmering Body Oil

 Any type of body oil is going to leave your skin gorgeously glowy, but if you’re looking for more than just a little sheen, try this option.
 The shimmer factor is just right—substantial enough to be noticeable, but not so much that it ever veers into garish glitter territory.

-It’s ideal for spritzing (yes, it has a spray top the ensures you get just the right amount of product) on arms and legs, and it also pulls double duty as a fragrance.
+It’s ideal for spritzing (yes, it has a spray top that ensures you get just the right amount of product) on arms and legs, and it also pulls double duty as a fragrance.
 The scent is warm and spicy, a blend of florals and amber inspired by a vacay on a tropical island.

-Best Luxe: Mutha Body Oil
+MUTHA Body Oil

 A splurge-worthy pick if there ever was one, this option is packed (and we mean packed) with botanical oils that do way more (and we mean way more) than just hydrate.
 Case in point: There’s organic rosehip oil in the mix, paced with vitamin A to mimic the anti-aging effects of retinol.